tenstorrent/tt-forge-fe/docs/src/getting_started_docker.md

   ghcr.io/tenstorrent/tt-forge/tt-forge-fe-slim:latest
 ```

+>**NOTE:** You cannot isolate devices in containers.
+You must pass through all devices even if you are only using one.
+You can do this by passing ```--device /dev/tenstorrent```.
+Do not try to pass ```--device /dev/tenstorrent/1``` or similar, as this type of device-in-container isolation will result in fatal errors later on during execution.

 5. If you want to check that it is running, open a new tab with the **Same Command** option and run the following:

 ```bash